Metal Mesh Lifting Slings

 - Remove or separate any labels or tags

 The purpose of daily and periodic metal mesh sling inspections is not to get anyone in trouble but rather to gain knowledge of the frequency of use, severity of conditions, and nature of lifts, and consider how all these factors affect your metal mesh sling.
 The most important reason to perform daily and periodic metal mesh sling inspections, however, is to keep you and your coworkers safe.

-Tri-State Rigging Equipment is a custom manufacturer, service provider and distributor for all metal mesh lifting slings serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Tri-State Rigging Equipment is a custom manufacturer, service provider and distributor for all metal mesh lifting slings serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Iowa, Kansas, Nebraska, Arkansas, Mississippi, Tennessee, Kentucky, South Carolina, Florida, and Oklahoma.